deterministic-arts/DartsCLJSON/README.md

    passing the recognized object as (only) argument.
 The push parser constructs the same kind of objects for its input as the pull parser does.

+   Note that the parser is greedy, i.e.,

+       (let ((parser (make-json-push-parser #'print)))
+         (funcall parser "12")
+         (funcall parser "34")
+         (funcall parser nil))

+   prints `1234`, not the two number `12` followed by `34`.
+Also note, that you have to explicitly specify the end of the input stream by calling the parser with a `nil` argument, since it may hold partially processed input characters internally.

 ### Auxiliary Functions And Macros